zenml-io/blog.zenml.io/_posts/2022-04-28-zero-seven-two-three-release.md

 zenml stack create mlflow_local_stack -o default -m default -a default -e local_mlflow_tracker
 ```

-And the above will be pointed towards a local mlflow instance.
+And the above will be pointed towards a local MLflow instance.

 However, let's say you want to have a stack that points to a shared MLflow instance.
 You can simply create a new stack now pointing to that configuration: